 Credit is useful.
 It allows us to buy things when we don’t have the cash upfront to pay for them.
 In some instances, credit costs us nothing yet gives us breathing space to settle a bill later.
 For example, you could take advantage of a zero-interest credit card deal and spread the payment of a new washing machine.

 The problems arise when every credit card you own is maxed out and you have personal loans coming out of your ears.
-If you can barely make the minimum repayments and you’re withdrawing cash from one to pay another, it’s a clear sign you’re in trouble.
+If you can barely make the minimum repayments and you’re withdrawing cash from one place to pay another, it’s a clear sign you’re in trouble and that now you need the help of Loans NZ to get out of such a big financial problem.

 You Have Zero Savings